awsdocs/amazon-ec2-user-guide/doc_source/creating-an-ami-instance-store.md

 Before you can create an AMI, you must complete the following tasks:
 + Install the AMI tools\.
 For more information, see [Set up the AMI tools](set-up-ami-tools.md)\.
 + Install the AWS CLI\.
 For more information, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)\.
-+ Ensure that you have an Amazon S3 bucket for the bundle\.
-To create an Amazon S3 bucket, open the Amazon S3 console and click **Create Bucket**\.
++ Ensure that you have an S3 bucket for the bundle, and that your bucket has ACLs enabled\.

+  To create an S3 bucket, open the Amazon S3 console and click **Create Bucket**\.
 Alternatively, you can use the AWS CLI [mb](https://docs.aws.amazon.com/cli/latest/reference/s3/mb.html) command\.
 + Ensure that you have your AWS account ID\.
 For more information, see [AWS Account Identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) in the *AWS General Reference*\.
 + Ensure that you have your access key ID and secret access key\.
 For more information, see [Access Keys](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) in the *AWS General Reference*\.
 + Ensure that you have an X\.509 certificate and corresponding private key\.